 Another response suggested that ‘emergency services’ is included as a defined term.
 Members discussed that this needed to be considered in the context of section 2 which relates to domestic consumers and is written in a plain English manner, without the use of defined terms.

 The Working Group discussed that the average person should understand the term emergency services.
-The Working Group discussed that for clarity, examples would be provided in the legal text, but this should be “for example” and not an exhaustive list.
+The Working Group discussed potential sources for such requests such as emergency services or in the case of floods the Environment Agency.
+They also discussed which of the various emergency services might be involved in such a request such as Mountain Rescue, etc. It was agreed not to create a definitive list but rather to propose examples such as “(for example police, fire brigade, ambulance service).